Rupee working abroad a proud moment, credit goes to PM Modi: Prominent NRI businessman

 "In the current global scenario, one prays that the world doesn't fall into a war anywhere -- be it between two countries or involving more or a world war.
 PM Modi has a great role and responsibility to secure the world," he said.

-On India's strong reaction to comments made by the Iranian Supreme Leader in the past regarding the condition of the Muslim community in India, Chandhok said that such remarks should not derail the robust ties between India and Middle East nations.

-He maintained that the focus of the leadership in the region remains on expanding partnerships with India.
+He maintained that the focus of the leadership in the Gulf remains on expanding partnerships with India.

 "The leadership of the Middle East attaches great importance to India and seeks to expand bilateral ties.
-All this small talk and such hiccups are not seen in their approach.
 The policy line adopted by these countries is to expand their relationship with a powerful India," he noted.

 When asked about the potential reaction of the Arab world to the passage of the Waqf (Amendment) Bill, 2025, Chandhok backed the legislation, asserting that it was introduced in the interest of all Indians, including Muslims.